OSADP/STOL_Crossing/README.txt

 Documentation
 -------------
-The STOL Crossing Request is packaged with a Word document describing installation, configuration, and usage of the Server and Android application components.
+The Pedestrian Mid-block Crossing Application is packaged with a Word document describing installation, configuration, and usage of the
+Server and Android application components.
 Also included is are the performance testing documentation and data sets.

 Web sites
 ---------
-The STOL Crossing Request software is distributed through the USDOT's JPO Open Source Application Development Portal (OSADP) http://itsforge.net/
+The Pedestrian Mid-block Crossing Application software is distributed through the USDOT's JPO Open Source Application Development Portal (OSADP) http://itsforge.net/